 Come early.
 The High Line is crowded in the afternoons especially on beautiful sunny Saturdays and Sundays!

-Climb to the Top of the Vessel
+Take Photos of the Vessel

-The nearby mall is great for a final bit of shopping, too.
 What a way to wrap up this 2 Days in New York Itinerary!

 I hope you had a good time reading my 2 days in New York Itinerary.
 Do you want to go to New York?
 What do you want to see and do in the Big Apple?
 Have a great trip!
 As always, thanks for your endless support.